Cuspidal irreducible complex or l-modular representations of quaternionic forms of p-adic classical groups for odd p: Heisenberg representations

 \section{Heisenberg representations}

 The study of Heisenberg representations and their extensions are the technical heart of Bushnell--Kutzko theory, for both: the construction of cuspidal representations and the exhaustion.
 We will review the results for~$\G_\L:=\G\otimes\L$ and extend them to~$\G$.
-In this section we fix a stratum~$\Delta=[\La,n,0,\b]$.
-Let~$\La'$ be an~$\o_\E$-$\o_\D$-lattice sequence which satisfies~$\timfb(\La')\subseteq \timfb(\La)$.
+In this section we fix a self-dual semisimple stratum~$\Delta=[\La,n,0,\b]$.
+Let~$\La'$ be a self-dual~$\o_\E$-$\o_\D$-lattice sequence which satisfies~$\timfb(\La')\subseteq \timfb(\La)$.
 Let us recall that we have the following sequence of groups:

 and

 We have similar subgroups~$\J^i_{\La'_\L,\La_\L}$ and~$\H^i_{\La_\L}$ of~$\G_\L$.
 We fix a character~$\theta\in\C(\Delta)$, and let~$\theta'$ be the transfer of~$\theta$ from~$\La$ to~$\La'$.
 We denote the~$\Gal(\L|\F)$-Glauberman lifts of~$\theta$ and~$\theta'$ by~$\theta_\L$ and~$\theta'_\L$.